JustinWei2010/ReactNativePopularMovies/README.md

 react-native run-android
 ```

+###Setup FBSDK:
+Follow directions for setting up FBSDK for both ios and android [here](https://github.com/facebook/react-native-fbsdk)

 > Fix android [bug](http://stackoverflow.com/questions/36293577/syntaxerror-strict-mode-does-not-allow-function-declarations-in-a-lexically-nes) before running app on android

 > Make sure to fill in the API key in app/constants/index.js before running the app.

+> Make sure to setup FBSDK steps before running the app.
+Code Changes should be done, some Xcode setup may be necessary.

 ----
 ##Useful links: